relab/thesis-proposals/2021/bbchain-dapp.md

 The BBChain project has modeled some of the procedures of academic institutions in the form of smart contracts on the [Ethereum platform](https://github.com/ethereum/go-ethereum).
 The goal of this project is to develop a DApp (i.e. Decentralized application) that can be integrated in the BBChain project.
-Currently, the BBChain project only have a command line interface and this project aims to enhance its usability by invoking the BBChain contracts API from a graphical interface.
+Currently, the BBChain project only have a command line interface and this project aims to enhance its usability by invoking the BBChain contracts API from a graphical user interface.
 Further, support could be added to Quickfeed (formerly Autograder), to automate or simplify the grade registration process.

 In particular, the UI should allow easy use of the certification interface provided by the BBChain smart contracts, allowing users to among other things: create, sign, revoke and verify the academic credentials using a web browser or their phones.